falis64/VM-Den-environments/README.md

 You can now type ```http://192.168.20.100:3000/``` into the browser and if it's success you'll see a message welcoming you into the Sparta app.

-# DB
+# Creating multiples vms in vagrant

-- add new line to vagrant file ```config.vm.define "app" do |app|``
+- Open your vagrant file and add a new line at the top to vagrant file ```config.vm.define "app" do |app|``

-- changed all the config commands to app instead of app - so that we can give instructions to just app
+- changed all the 'config' to app - so that we can give instructions to just app

 - make sure all the lines below the new one are indented under the new config line so that it knows it relates to the vm (first line)

+- We added another vm (db).

-- should look like:
+- It should look like:
 ```
 Vagrant.configure("2") do |config|